 In my opinion, this is the most enjoyable way to track weight loss and strength.
 Every four weeks, I like to choose an exercise to work on for the month.
 Last month I worked on my pulls ups, and now I am so much stronger.
 I can tell all of that hard work has transformed my upper body.
 I have had clients set fitness goals to run a 5k or a 10k.
 Working towards that goal helped them focus on something besides the scale, which in turn helped them lose a ton of weight!
 Pick a goal or two and watch your body transform by how much stronger you get.

 Measure Other Numbers

 The scale is not the only way to measure your body.
 In fact, it is probably the worst way to track your progress.
 Track your body fat with calipers or an electronic body fat measuring device.
-It is also a good idea to measure the areas where you want to lose weight.
+It is also a good idea to measure the areas where you want to lose weight in.
 So take a tape measure to your hips, butt, stomach, chest, thighs, etc. Try to focus less on what the numbers are and more on whether or not they are going down.